markbaaijens/rpmusicserver/README.md

 This backup will be done to a dedicated backup-disk, connected to the Pi it self, thus a server-based backup.

-* format a disk dedicated for RPMS-backups (one-time only):
+* format a disk dedicated for RPMS-backups (you only have to do this once):
   * connect your (empty) backup-disk to your PC
   * `wget https://github.com/markbaaijens/rpmusicserver/raw/master/scripts/format-usbdisk.sh -O /tmp/format-usbdisk.sh && chmod +x /tmp/format-usbdisk.sh && sudo /tmp/format-usbdisk.sh`
     * enter your (personal) password of the client-machine